All Episodes

 This is one of the problems.

-I don't care how productive she is, so don't get your feelings hurt by all this.
+So don't get your feelings hurt by all this.

-Well I appreciate that.
+Well, I appreciate that.

-I will I will remember that.
+I will remember that.

-We we uh we Americans uh uh very proud of the country.
+We Americans, very proud of the country.

-We're we're blessed.
+We're blessed.

 We are eternal optimists.

-And we, most of us, and we all are born, most of us are born with, and inculcated with the idea that we have to make certain contributions as we go through our lives so that our children and grandchildren inherit the same country and opportunities that we inherited.
+And we, most of us, and we all are born, most of us are born and inculcated with the idea that we have to make certain contributions as we go through our lives so that our children and grandchildren inherit the same country and opportunities that we inherited.

-And that's why this issue is concerning, disconcerting to a lot of people, because we fear an influx of people who don't care about Americanism, who don't care about, you're obviously not in this group, but uh that's why the concern exists among many other things and I wanted you to try uh to understand that before I had to say goodbye.
+And that's why this issue is concerning, disconcerting to a lot of people, because we fear an influx of people who don't care about Americanism, who don't care about, you're obviously not in this group, but that's why the concern exists, among many other things.

-Back in just a second, folks stay with us.
+Back in just a second, folks.

-Yes, sir me, L Rushball with half my brain tied behind my back just to make it fair.
+El Rushball with half my brain tied behind my back just to make it fair.

-Now you and I have a different uh of agreement on what is needed to be protected but you said would I apologize for that?
+Now, you and I have a different agreement on what is needed to be protected.

-And the answer is absolutely not okay I well not a bad answer, but what I would have said to the clunk head, I'm not spying on you, Jack unless you're talking to somebody in Al Qaeda over in another country or if somebody Mal Qaeda's calling you then we're listening in or we hope to be able to unless your party stops us from finding when the next attack is going to take place.
+Well, not a bad answer, but what I would have said to the clunk head, I'm not spying on you, Jack, unless you're talking to somebody in Al-Qaeda over in another country.

 All right.

-George in Springfield Massachusetts welcome to the program.
+Welcome to the program.

 It is a shakedown artist business.